Costs of buying a property in Turkey

 Notes:

-The costs of buying a property in Turkey can change in the future, especially as it is an official fee issued by the Turkish government, except for the fees of the transaction observer and the sworn translator.
+The costs of buying a property in Turkey can change in the future, especially as it is an official fee issued by the Turkish government.

 There are some of our properties for which the advertised price will include all fees and taxes, which means the declared purchase price is the only amount that you have to pay when purchasing the property, as a special offer from our company.